🗽 New York Eviction Notice Laws

 Annual increase notice

-Evicting a tenant from a rent stabilized unit is significantly more complex than market-rate evictions.
+Evicting a rent stabilized tenant is significantly more complex than market-rate evictions.
 Grounds are limited, procedures are strict, and errors can result in significant liability.
-Always consult with an attorney experienced in rent stabilization law before taking any eviction action on a stabilized unit.
+Always consult with an attorney experienced in rent stabilization law.

-All NYC residential evictions go through Housing Court, a division of the Civil Court specifically dedicated to landlord-tenant matters.
-Housing Court has specific procedures, forms, and requirements that differ from courts elsewhere in New York State.
+NYC has additional tenant protections beyond state law, administered through NYC Housing Court.
+All NYC residential evictions go through Housing Court — a division of Civil Court dedicated to landlord-tenant matters.
 The court is known for being tenant-protective and will strictly enforce all notice and procedural requirements.

 Additional NYC Requirements